theonekrishna/ProjectI_Backend/README.md

 JWT_SECRET=your_jwt_secret
 SMTP_EMAIL=Enter email id of SMTP
 SMTP_PASSWORD= 16 digit pass of SMTP

+# Setting Up SMTP for Email Verification
+To enable the feature of sending OTP via email, you'll need to configure SMTP in your environment variables (.env).
+Follow these steps to set up your SMTP credentials, especially for Gmail users:

+Step 1: Enable Two-Factor Authentication (2FA)
+Go to your Google Account Security Settings.
+Under "Signing in to Google", enable 2-Step Verification.
+Follow the steps to turn on 2FA for your account.
+Step 2: Generate an App Password
+Once 2FA is enabled, you can generate an App Password:

+Visit the App Passwords page.
+From the "Select app" dropdown, choose Mail.
+From the "Select device" dropdown, choose the device you’re setting this up for (or select Other (Custom name) and enter your own label).
+Click Generate.
+Copy the 16-character App Password displayed on the screen.
+This will be your SMTP password.

 Make sure you replace the values with your actual MongoDB URI, JWT secret, and SMTP credentials.